 The Company estimates the fair value of its Loans held for investment consisting of seasoned subprime residential mortgage loans on a loan by loan basis using an internally developed model which compares the loan held by the Company with a loan currently offered in the market.
 The loan price is adjusted in the model by considering the loan factors which would impact the value of a loan.
 These loan factors include: loan coupon as compared to coupon currently available in the market, FICO, loan-to-value ratios, delinquency history, owner occupancy, and property type, among other factors.
 A baseline is developed for each significant loan factor and adjusts the price up or down depending on how that factor for each specific loan compares to the baseline rate.
 Generally, the most significant impact on loan value is the loan interest rate as compared to interest rates currently available in the market and delinquency history.
-These two factors are based on relevant observable inputs.

 The Company also monitors market activity to identify trades which may be used to compare internally developed prices; however, as the portfolio of loans held at fair value is a seasoned subprime pool of mortgage loans, comparable loan pools are not common or directly comparable.
 There are limited transactions in the market place to develop a comprehensive direct range of values.
-However, if market data becomes available, the Company will compare this data to the internally developed prices to ensure reasonableness of the valuation.